c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 #### TacOS AwesomeWM Config
 ##
 ##### Overview
-This AwesomeWM configuration aims to provide a fully functional and visually acceptable setup out of the box (of tacos).
+This Awesome config aims to provide a fully functional and visually acceptable setup out of the (taco) box.
 Custom configs are included for autostart applications like Picom, and shell scripts have been integrated with the Lua code for handling troublesome systems like Pulse.
 Additionally, it features an extensive set of custom launchers and other shortcuts for window management, a nicely styled theme with a custom